Understanding Emulsions: Types, Properties, and Applications

 Emil F. W. Weller made considerable contributions to the understanding of emulsion stability and formulation in the pharmaceutical sciences.
 His studies in the late 20th century focused on the interactions between surfactants and dispersed phases in emulsions.
 His findings have influenced the development of more effective drug delivery systems that utilize emulsions as a medium for enhanced bioavailability.

-The Gibbs adsorption isotherm relates the concentration of emulsifiers to the interfacial tension in emulsions?
+Gibbs adsorption isotherm relates emulsifier concentration to reduced interfacial tension?

 0%